yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 ------------------------
 ### 6. ARIMA: Autoregressive Integrated Moving Average
 Earlier we worked on SMA and EWMA as a way to compute the average of our time series.
 We used SES that modeled the EWMA to do forecasting.
-Holt's Linear Trend and Holt-Winters were used for forecasting on seasonal datasets which may also have a trend but unfortunately we could not really use it in our stock prices datasets because we do not have seasonality in such data.
+Holt's Linear Trend and Holt-Winters were used for forecasting on seasonal datasets which may also have a trend.
+To make it more distinct, Exponential Smoothing is used for a specific kind of data which model linear trend and seasonality.

+Unfortunately we could not really use it in our stock prices datasets because we do not have seasonality in such data.
 Recall that stock prices follow a ```random walk``` and hence, we need a more robust model for prediction - the **ARIMA model**.

 #### 6.1 Autoregressive Models - AR(p)
-To make it more distinct, Exponential Smoothing was used
+Contrary to Exponential Smoothing model, Arima models are more in the spirit of modern machine learning, where we take a model and you try to fit it to our data, whatever structure our data may have.
+Auto regressive models are basically ```linear regression``` models where the inputs also known as the ```predictors``` are past data points in the time series.